dudosya/invtx-hackathon/README.md

 # invtx-hackathon

-Of course.
-Here is a concise environment setup section for your `README.md` file.

----

 ## Environment Setup

 Follow these steps to set up the project environment.
 This project requires Python 3.8 or higher.